-YOU.
-You make the whole difference.
+You make all the difference.

 Hairstylist at Collage HairStudio, Miami